tsu1980/diagnostics-eventflow-bigquery/README.md

 Replace `projectId`, `datasetId` as your environment.

+### 3. Add "tableSchema.json"
-3. Add a JSON file named "tableSchema.json" to your project and set the Build Action property of the file to "Copy if Newer".
+Add a JSON file named "tableSchema.json" to your project and set the Build Action property of the file to "Copy if Newer".
 Set the content of the file to the following:

 ```js
 [